alechries/hhbk-project-pygame/README.md

 This is a completed project work on Python using Pygame and SQLite.

+## Error Log

+The error log can be found in the file errorlog.pdf

 ## Guide to start on Windows

 The introduction can be found in the file introduction.pdf